Autism and Nutrition Questions

 Why can’t I buy just one session?

 It takes time to get used to a new way of doing things and to see improvements.
-I want you to see results.
-But they don’t happen overnight.
+Families who I have met with once don’t see results.
+Those who stick with the program do.
 We’re a good fit if you are committed to working together for at least six weeks.

 I don’t live near Philadelphia.
 Can we still work together?